 Barrier methods create a physical barrier that’s designed to prevent bodily fluids from passing from one person to another.
-In addition to preventing pregnancy, certain barrier methods can help prevent the transmission of sexually transmitted infections (STIs).
-Some examples of barrier methods include condoms, female condoms, cervical caps, diaphragms, sponges, and dental dams.
+In addition to preventing pregnancy, certain barrier birth control methods can help prevent the transmission of sexually transmitted infections (STIs).
+Some examples of barrier birth control methods include condoms, female condoms, cervical caps, diaphragms, sponges, and dental dams.

 Condoms are a mechanical barrier that prevent direct vaginal contact with semen, infectious genital secretions, and genital lesions and discharge.
 Latex condoms are available without a prescription and are the most effective method for reducing the risk of infection from the viruses that cause AIDS and other STIs.

 Oral contraceptives—also known as the pill—have been a safe and effective method of birth control for more than 35 years.
 The pill prevents pregnancy by suppressing ovulation, so an egg is not released from the ovaries every month.
 There are two types of contraceptive pills to discuss with your provider: the combination pill (contains both estrogen and progestin), and the progestin-only pill, or mini pill.

 The vaginal ring and the patch are similar to oral contraceptives as they both suppress ovulation.
 These methods are a good alternative for anyone who may not want to take a pill every day.

 The vaginal ring contains estrogen and progestin and is inserted inside the vagina.
 It is meant to stay in place for three weeks at a time before being removed for one week.
 The hormones are absorbed into the blood stream through the cervix.